 Leon County BOCC

 All Leon County employees must be vaccinated against COVID-19 as a condition of employment, unless a vaccine exemption has been granted.
 Newly hired employees must be fully vaccinated prior to the start of employment.
 To request an exemption form, please contact Human Resources at .
-GENERAL DESCRIPTION OF DUTIES

 NOTE: The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.
+The Job Description Questionnaire (JDQ) reflects a more detailed description of the position.
+Neither the job description nor the JDQ constitutes an employment agreement.
+Both are subject to change as the needs of the County and requirements of the job change.

 OTHER IMPORTANT OR MARGINAL DUTIES